xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

     * `}` then `{` or `{` then `}` makes sense, but `}` then `}` will make funny volume bumps
     * example: `1{0:10+0:5, 1}0:30+0:5` fades-in at 10 seconds, then fades-out at 30 seconds
 - `N^(volume-start)~(volume-end)=(shape)@(time-pre)~(time-start)+(time-length)~(time-last)`: defines full fade envelope
-  * full definition of a fade envelope to allow precise volume changes over time
+  * full definition of a curve envelope to allow precise volume changes over time
     * not necessarily fades, as you could set length 0 for volume "bumps" like `1.0~0.5`
   * `(shape)` can be `{` = fade, `(` = crossfade, other values are reserved for internal testing and may change anytime
   * `(time-start)`+`(time-length)` make `(time-end)`